Catherine Eddowes: "From Hell" letter

-On 16 October 1888, a cubical parcel measuring three-and-a-half inches containing half a preserved human kidney was received by the Chairman of the Whitechapel Vigilance Committee, George Lusk.
-This parcel was accompanied by a note, known as both the "Lusk letter" and the "From Hell" letter because of the phrase "from hell" used by the writer as the address of origin.
-The author of this letter claimed to have "fried and ate" the missing kidney half.
-The handwriting and style were unlike that of the "Saucy Jacky" postcard, as the general linguistic characteristics of this letter indicated the author was either Irish, of Irish extraction, or intentionally intending to mimic Irish pronunciations.
+On 16 October 1888, a cubical parcel measuring three-and-a-half inches and containing half a preserved human kidney was received by the Chairman of the Whitechapel Vigilance Committee, George Lusk.
+The parcel was accompanied by a note known as both the "Lusk letter" and the "From Hell" letter, owing to the phrase "from hell" used by the writer as the address of origin.
+The author claimed to have "fried and ate" the missing kidney half.
+The handwriting and style were unlike that of the "Saucy Jacky" postcard, and the linguistic characteristics indicated the author was either Irish, of Irish extraction, or intentionally mimicking Irish pronunciations.